 There are other innervational techniques that can be used to minimise the risk of bleeding, including the use of fibrin tissue glue and post-surgery medications.

 Scars from facelift surgery are important to place to ensure they are discrete and difficult to see.
-Dr. De Silva hides the scars in your natural hairline and natural curves of your ear.
-Dr. De Silva spends meticulous time on each case to ensure the scars are hidden as far as possible, to close just one side of the fact takes 45-minutes with his technique, other techniques in front of the ear can be completed much faster, however, may result in visible scars.
+Dr De Silva hides the scars in your natural hairline and natural curves of your ear.
+Dr De Silva spends meticulous time on each case to ensure the scars are hidden as far as possible, to close just one side of the fact takes 45-minutes with his technique, other techniques in front of the ear can be completed much faster, however, may result in visible scars.

 Many surgeons use staples to save time in the hair; these can leave track scars and are very uncomfortable to remove.
-Dr. De Silva only uses fine stitches in the face, which take additional time to insert; however, this avoids removing staples after surgery.
+Dr De Silva only uses fine stitches in the face, which take additional time to insert; however, this avoids removing staples after surgery.
 Although no scars are invisible, most scars once healed are relatively discrete and difficult to see, only 1% of patients have issues with scars healing that may require additional treatment, e.g. keloid scarring.

 Surgeons use a variety of different techniques for closing the incisions after surgery.

 If your surgeon only uses superficial stitches, all of these may be removed between 1-2 weeks after surgery.
-Dr. De Silva utilises three layers of deep stitches in closing the incisions to ensure no tension on the wound, with the intention of leaving the finest possible scar.
+Dr De Silva utilises three layers of deep stitches in closing the incisions to ensure no tension on the wound, with the intention of leaving the finest possible scar.
 These specific stitches dissolve as much as 6 months after the surgery, ensuring that the soft tissues are held in place during the healing period.

-On occasion, as the swelling resolves the very edges of theses stitches can be felt along the incision line, these stitches are difficult to see as they are clear in colour.
+On occasion, as the swelling resolves the very edges of these stitches can be felt along the incision line, these stitches are difficult to see as they are clear in colour.
 If they are irritating or uncomfortable, they can be removed.

 However, they are not causing any issues they can be otherwise left as they will naturally dissolve between 3 to 6 months after the surgery.
-There are deep stitches beneath the skin that dissolve between 3-6month; these are important as the support the face during healing and reduce scarring.
+There are deep stitches beneath the skin that dissolve between 3-6month; these are important as they support the face during healing and reduce scarring.

 Sometimes as the swelling goes down, you can feel an edge of a stitch.
-The stitch will dissolve, if it is uncomfortable, Dr. De Silva can take it out for you.
+The stitch will dissolve, if it is uncomfortable, Dr De Silva can take it out for you.

-During facelift surgery, the face is rejuvenated by lifting the soft tissues that have dropped with facial ageing and restoring them to their natural position.
+During surgery, the face is rejuvenated by lifting the soft tissues that have dropped with facial ageing and restoring them to their natural position.

 As part of the surgery, the excess and floppy skin that has become lax with time are partly removed.
 As part of facelift surgery, it is completely normal to have a degree of numbness around the face and neck during the healing period.
 The sensory nerves that provide sensation gradually improve after surgery between 6 weeks to 6 months.

 Numbness during this period gradually improves as the sensory nerves recover.
-It is rare for the numbness to persist after 12months, however in the same way every person has relatively unique facial characteristics, very rarely numbness can be long-lasting.
+It is rare for the numbness to persist after 12 months, however in the same way every person has relatively unique facial characteristics, very rarely numbness can be long-lasting.
 Patients who have difficulty adapting to this change may also find some tightness in their neck during the healing period.

 For these patients, MLD, manual lymphatic drainage a specific type of neck massage may be effective in improving their symptoms and reducing their recovery time.